 If you are not already a WI member, the members decide the WI campaigns through a democratic vote.
 We would love to welcome a new WI member!
 Please click here for further details.

-Between July and September, WI's and federations submit resolutions about issues they are concerned about to the NFWI.
+Between July and September, WIs and federations submit resolutions about current issues they are concerned about, to the NFWI.

-In early autumn, the submitted resolutions are discussed and debated by representatives from all federations and reduced to a shortlist.
+In early autumn, the submitted resolutions are discussed and debated by federation and member representatives and reduced to a shortlist.

 Between November and February, federations and WIs hold meetings to discuss the shortlisted resolutions, giving every member the chance to have their say on the shortlist.
-They cast their selection for the resolution they support the most.
+Each member casts their selection for the resolution they support the most.

-The NFWI Board of Trustees reviews the results of the member selections and agrees on the resolutions which go forward to the Annual Meeting.
-These resolutions are then again discussed by each WI which determines how they wish their delegate to vote at the AM.
+The NFWI Board of Trustees reviews the results of the member selections and agrees on the resolutions to go forward to the Annual Meeting.
+This is usually one resolution, but sometimes more than one is taken forward.
+These resolutions are then again discussed by each WI to determine how they wish their delegate to vote at the AM.

-At the Annual Meeting, delegates hear from the resolution proposers, seconder and experts on the topic before they cast their votes.
+At the Annual Meeting, delegates hear from the resolution proposer, seconder and experts on the topic before they cast votes on behalf of WIs to adopt a resolution.
 If a resolution is adopted it will go on to form the basis of a WI campaign.